Holographic particle localization under multiple scattering: Results

 Next, we demonstrate the inversion of multiple scattering from single-shot measurement in large-scale.
 For this purpose, we design a simulation which involves estimating the concentration of particles in a suspension from its inline hologram.
 We show that our multiple scattering model improves the accuracy in estimating the particle density, particularly at larger depths.

-The simulated volume is $88\times88\times250\mu$m$^3$, discretized on a $512\times512\times50$ grid, in which disk-shaped scatterers of $1~\mu$m diameter and constant refractive index are suspended randomly in water, in varying concentrations.
+The simulated volume is $88\times88\times250\mu$m$^3$, discretized on a $512\times512\times50$ grid, in which disk-shaped scatterers of $1~\mu$m diameter and constant refractive index are suspended randomly in water, in varying densities.
+The disk-shape may not represent actual spheres, as would be in the real application, however it is taken as an approximation due to stringent sampling requirements for such a large volume.
 We consider two values of the refractive index contrast $\delta n = 0.01$ and 0.19.
-For each volume, we first simulate a $20^\tn{th}$ order hologram, followed by the $1^\tn{st}$ and $2^\tn{nd}$ order inverse scattering reconstruction.
+For each volume, we first simulate holograms using $20^\tn{th}$ order scattering, followed by the reconstruction using $1^\tn{st}$ and $2^\tn{nd}$ order models.
 The particle density is estimated for each reconstructed volume using the ImageJ 3D objects counter toolbox~\cite{Bolte2006}.
+The optimal threshold parameter used for calculating the density is determined using the ROC.

 As a measure of particle density, we consider the geometric cross-section $R_\tn{g}$, which corresponds to the fraction of the hologram area directly occluded by the scatterers, defined as